Viki-coding/GAA_STORE/README.md

 Help with markdown, found this site usefule (https://www.markdownguide.org/basic-syntax/) and downloaded this extenstion to Visual Studio Code (https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one#table-of-contents)

-We gained inspiration with the READ.me by watching the video 'Creating your first README with Kera Cudmore' on CI Chanel Lead Library on YouTube and also the video with Lane-Sawyer Thompson on CI Channel on YouTube.
-Thanks to the on-line tutor, Oisin and Rebecca for their expertise and ability to explain some of the 'challenges' I encountered.
+We gained inspiration with the READ.me by watching the video 'Creating your README' on CI Chanel Lead Library on YouTube and also the video with Lane-Sawyer Thompson on CI Channel on YouTube.
+Thanks to the on-line tutor, Oisin and Alan for their expertise and ability to explain some of the 'challenges' I encountered.
 Thanks to our very supportive and positive facilitator Kay and my Kiwi mentor Dick Vlaanderen.
 Also found the webinar 'Community Q&A: How to Troubleshoot with Lane-Sawyer Thompson' very helpful approach to how to view looking at the site for bugs and methodically identifying issues.

 Media/Images
 Images used from
 https://www.vecteezy.com and edited in canva.
 Elverys

 CONTENT